Observational predictions of some inflationary models: Introduction

 \section{Introduction}

 The Big Bang theory describes the development of the Universe from a much hotter and denser point to the present.
 It is supported by solid observational evidence: the expansion of the Universe, the prediction of light element abundances, and the existence of the Cosmic Microwave Background (CMB) radiation.
 The CMB is a picture of the recombination epoch ($370,000$ years after the big bang).
 The first prediction of the CMB was made by Alpher and Herman in $1948$ \cite{alpher:1948}, and was discovered in $1965$ by Penzias and Wilson \cite{penzias:1965}.
 It became one of the most important observational probes of the Big--bang theory.
 The CMB is an almost uniform and isotropic radiation field and shows a perfect black body spectrum at a temperature of $2.72$K \cite{tojeiro:2006}.
-The CMB has fluctuations in a part of $10^{5}$ that give rise to the structure of the present Universe \cite{durrer:2015}.
+The CMB has fluctuations in a part of $10^{5}$ that gives rise to the structure of the present Universe \cite{durrer:2015}.

-Although the big bang theory stands as a robust and widely accepted explanation for the beginning of our Universe, this theory has three problems related to its initial conditions, the flatness problem, the horizon problem, and the monopole problem.
+Although Big Bang theory stands as a robust and widely accepted explanation for the beginning of our universe, this theory has three problems related to its initial conditions: the flatness problem, the horizon problem, and the monopole problem.
 To address these concerns, Alan Guth introduced the inflationary theory in $1981$ \cite{guth:1981}.
 This theory proposes an epoch of accelerated expansion preceding the hot stage mentioned in the traditional Big Bang model.
-The simplest possibility to produce such epoch is via the potential energy of a scalar field, and the field $\phi$ is called the inflaton.
-There are several inflationary models with their own scalar potentials, and through the years studies on which of them are favored by the satellites data have been made \cite{pozo:2023,akrami:2020,martin:2014a,martin:2006}.
-One notable outcome of inflation is that provides a mechanism to generate the primordial scalar perturbations and produce an almost scale invariant scalar power spectrum.
+The simplest way to produce such an epoch is via the potential energy of a scalar field, and the field $\phi$ is called the inflaton.
+There are several inflationary models with their own scalar potentials, and over the years studies have been made on which of them is favored by satellite data \cite{pozo:2023,akrami:2020,martin:2014a,martin:2006}.
+One notable outcome of inflation is that it provides a mechanism to generate the primordial scalar perturbations and produce an almost scale-invariant scalar power spectrum.